Iran–Pakistan relations: Military relations and security cooperation

 Iranian Navy Commander Rear Admiral Hossein Khanzadi and Pakistan's Naval Chief Admiral Zafar Mahmood Abbasi discussed cooperation in the maritime sector, December 2019.

 Iranian support for Pakistan dates back to the 1960s when Iran supplied Pakistan with American military weaponry and spare parts after America cut off their military aid to Pakistan.
 After the 1971 Indo-Pakistani War, the new Prime Minister Zulfikar Ali Bhutto immediately withdrew Pakistan from CENTO and SEATO after Bhutto thought that the military alliances failed to protect or appropriately assist Pakistan and instead alienated the Soviet Union.
-A serious military cooperation took place during the Balochistan insurgency phases against the armed separatist movement in 1974–77.
-Around 100,000 Pakistan and Iranian troops were involved in quelling the separatist organizations in Balochistan and successfully put the resistance down in 1978–80.
+A serious military cooperation took place during the Balochistan insurgency phases against the armed separatist movement in 1974–1977.
+Around 100,000 Pakistan and Iranian troops were involved in quelling the separatist organizations in Balochistan and successfully put the resistance down in 1978–1080.
 In May 2014, the two countries agreed to joint operations against terrorists and drug traffickers in the border regions.

 Despite complex ties between the two neighbours have been shaped by bilateral security concerns and strategic interests, defense cooperation between Pakistan and Iran is strengthening as Pakistan draws closer to China.
 Iran and Pakistan are both members of the Shanghai Cooperation Organization, the Trilateral Consultation between China, Pakistan and Iran are also committed to counter-terrorism and security cooperation.
 The navies of Pakistan and Iran regularly hold joint exercises in the Arabian Sea.

 Iran and Pakistan have agreed to strengthen defense ties and jointly produce military hardware.
 The Iranian air force has ordered approximately 25 MFI-17 Mushshaks from Pakistan.

-On 16 June 2025, during the Israel–Iran conflict, Iranian commander and national security council member Mohsen Rezaee claimed on state television that Pakistan has assured Iran it would launch a nuclear strike on Israel if Israel were to use nuclear weapons against Iran.
+On 16 June 2025, during the Twelve-Day War, Iranian commander and national security council member Mohsen Rezaee claimed on state television that Pakistan has assured Iran it would launch a nuclear strike on Israel if Israel were to use nuclear weapons against Iran.
 Rezaee also said Iran possesses "undisclosed" military capabilities.
 However, Pakistan's Defence Minister Khawaja Muhammad Asif dismissed the claim.
 On the same day, Pakistan closed all border crossings with Iran in light of heightened tensions and escalations between Iran and Israel.
+Iranian parliament members, as well as President Pezeshkian, thanked Pakistan for its pro-Iran stance in the war.